RS Elite Keelboat

-- Easy to tow – behind a medium size car.
+- Easy to tow – behind a medium size car

 Hull Design and Construction

-- Encapsulated lead keel bulb with stainless steel support structure.
-The vertical stainless steel strut slots into a hull recess and is through bolted from within the cockpit.
+- Encapsulated lead keel bulb with stainless steel support structure – slots into a hull recess and through bolted from the cockpit – exceptional strength

-- Rig tension is applied to the forestay via a cascade purchase concealed under the foredeck and adjusted from within the cockpit.
+- Rig tension is applied to the forestay via a cascade purchase concealed under the foredeck and adjusted in the cockpit

 Sail handling systems